 Getting to Askja is an adventure in itself, a journey almost as memorable as the destination itself.
-The mountain roads (known as F roads) that lead to Askja are only suitable for 4WD vehicles, so you'll need to rent a suitable car, ideally one with high clearance.
+The mountain roads (known as F roads) that lead to Askja are only suitable for 4WD vehicles, so you'll need to rent a 4x4 for your trip to Iceland, ideally one with high clearance.
 You also need to consider your travel times – the roads are only open in the summer months, typically from the end of June until the beginning of September.

 If you are planning to travel to Askja, it’s important to check the weather forecast and the road situation before setting out.
 The Icelandic Road and Coastal Administration has a dedicated website that provides updated road conditions data in real time, an invaluable tool for anyone traveling in their own rental vehicle.
 There are two main routes that you can take to Askja, and they both take around 3 hours to reach the ranger station at Drekagil from wherever you turn off the ring road.
 These are: